Register online as a ‘trusted helper’ to help a friend or relative:

 - date of birth

-You’ll also need an account with GOV.UK Verify - you can sign up in 15 minutes.
+You’ll also need an account with GOV.UK Verify - you can sign up in about 10 minutes.

 Call HMRC on someone else’s behalf